ZaccausChandler/IT-Labs-Portfolio-VM/Networking/Media/README.md

-8\.
-Ensured Proper NIC Settings for Client VMs
+8. Ensured Proper NIC Settings for Client VMs

 Inside VirtualBox:

-\- Set network adapter for each client VM to:
+- Set network adapter for each client VM to: Host-Only Adapter

-&nbsp; Host-Only Adapter

-&nbsp;

 This allowed the clients to communicate exclusively with the server VM for domain operations while maintaining a controlled virtual network environment.

-9\.
-DNS Forward Lookup Zone Verification
+9. DNS Forward Lookup Zone Verification

 After installing the DNS Server role, I verified the Forward Lookup Zone to ensure proper name resolution inside the domain.